José Rufino Echenique

-José Rufino Pompeyo Echenique Benavente (November 16, 1808 in Puno, Peru – June 16, 1887 in Lima, Peru) served as the 12th President of Peru from 1851 to 1855.
+José Rufino Pompeyo Echenique Benavente (November 16, 1808 – June 16, 1887) served as the 12th President of Peru from 1851 to 1855.

-He participated in the Peruvian War of Independence.
-In 1851, Echenique won the presidential elections to succeed Ramón Castilla.
+He participated in the Peruvian War of Independence and the Peruvian Civil Wars of 1834 and 1843–44.
+Echenique won the 1851 Peruvian presidential election to succeed Ramón Castilla.
 Under his government, the first civil laws of Peru were promulgated, and slavery was abolished.
 The finalizing phase of the construction of the Tacna-Arica railroad was also completed.

-Echenique was overthrown by a liberal revolution led by Ramón Castilla in 1855 after a ball hosted by his wife, Victoria Tristán.
+Echenique was overthrown by the Liberal Revolution of 1854 led by Ramón Castilla in 1855 after a ball hosted by his wife, Victoria Tristán.
 He served as the President of the Chamber of Deputies in 1864, and President of the Senate from 1868 to 1871.

 His son, Juan Martín Echenique, was also active in Peruvian politics.

 Echenique hosted the Post-Impressionist painter Paul Gauguin and Gauguin's mother in his presidential home in central Lima from 1849 to 1854, during Gauguin's childhood.

+Echenique is credited with stating that the country ought to change its racial demographics to "improve the race", which was reflected in the immigration efforts promoted under his government that brought a number of Germans and Austrians, Irish, Spaniards and other Europeans to Peru.